-The perfect blend of fresh veggies and savory spices – this mild salsa is easy to make and tastes amazing!
+The perfect blend of fresh veggies and savory spices – this mild homemade salsa is easy to make and tastes amazing!

 (My mouth is literally watering while I type this!)

 First, let me start off by saying I am a HUGE lover of salsa- I can’t get enough of it!
 It has to be fresh and it has to be mild.
 Call me a wuss, but I like to taste all the flavors of my salsa- too much of a spicy kick and all I taste is the pepper and the snot running down my nose- what fun is that?!

 My kids love to help me make this salsa, and even my three year old gives it 2 thumbs up!

 I made this salsa for a girls night and 1/2 of the huge batch was gone in 60 seconds.
 The other half was finished the next day during Sunday dinner.
 I think people liked the salsa and chips more than my enchiladas!!
 (GASP!)